petermsiegel/pmsLibrary/src/∆F_Help.md

 #### Dates and Times using ⎕TS-format timestamps: the `T shortcut...

 ```
-⍝  A simple Date-Time shortcut `T built from ⎕DT and 1200⌶.
+⍝  A simple Date-Time shortcut `T built from 1200⌶ and ⎕DT.
 ⍝  ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
 ⍝  ∘ Let's look at the use of the `T (Date-Time) shortcut to show the
 ⍝    current time (now).